-I recently wrote about Dynamic Care — a balanced way to think about how to help ourselves and each other.
+I recently wrote about Dynamic Care — a balanced way to think about how we can use practice to help ourselves and each other.

 How might this work in real life?

 The following practices were submitted by all of you.
 I’ve organized them into four quadrants.
 Real life, of course, doesn’t have compartments.
 Our practices blur lines – any one practice may simultaneously be both active and restful, may benefit both ourselves and the world.
 Nevertheless, I think it’s useful to name these quadrants, if only to broaden our understanding of the full spectrum of care.